 - Logistics and delivery?
 Globally?

 Fortunately, at the CES exhibit, Alibaba.com was showing some early versions of their tools and enabling capabilities.
-I thought 4 tools were pretty cool.
+I thought 4 tools were particularly cool.

-Tool 1: The App Lets You Search for Products Globally
+Enabling Capability 1: The App Lets You Search for Products Globally.
+And By Camera.

 Platforms are in the business of lowering Coasean transaction costs.
 One of the most important of these costs (especially for a global platform) is the search cost.
 If you a 1-2 person business (say a table designer in Texas), how do you confidently find the right manufactured product in China or India or Rwanda?